markomanninen/calchylus/README.rst

-In ``calcylus`` these custom macro shorthands representing Lambda forms serves as a mathematical and logical foundation for a prototype programming language that is based on purely untyped Lambda calculus.
+In ``calcylus`` these custom macro shorthands representing Lambda forms serves as a mathematical and logical foundation for a prototype programming language that is based on a purely untyped Lambda calculus.

 Concepts of Lambda calculus